Oral Surgery Home Care Instructions

 What is normal?

 - Bleeding: You may see some blood or oozing from the surgery site and in your saliva – this is normal.
-If bleeding is excessive, place gauze (or a moistened tea bag) over the area and bite firmly for half an hour.
+If bleeding is excessive, place MOIST gauze (or a moistened tea bag) over the area and bite firmly for half an hour.
 Then check and repeat if necessary.
 If bleeding doesn’t stop after several gauze cycles, please call us for further instructions.

 - Swelling: Swelling is normal and expected, and may affect the mouth, cheeks, eyes and sides of the face.
 Typically, after wisdom teeth removal, swelling starts the day after surgery but does not reach maximum levels until 2-3 days after.
-Ice the outer cheeks the first day continuously, then 15 minutes on and 15 minutes off for days 2-3 post-op.
+Ice the outer cheeks 20 minutes on and 20 minutes off for days 2-3 post-op.
 On days 3-4, you may use moist heat packs to further assist in minimizing swelling.

 - Discoloration: Sometimes, discoloration of the skin occurs (black, blue, green or yellow) due to blood spreading underneath the tissue.
 Often this occurs on days 2-3.

 - Nausea: Some patients have nausea or vomiting after surgery.
 If this happens, do not eat or drink or take medicine for one hour.
 Then begin sipping on water or ginger ale (NO straw) and see how you feel.
 As you are able to hold down liquids and begin to feel better, you may introduce soft foods and medicines as needed.

 - Loose Stitches: Sometimes sutures become dislodged.
 Simply remove them and discard them if this happens.
 If they remain intact, wait until they dissolve on their own.

 - Numbness: You may feel numb in the lip, chin or tongue.
 This is normal and will go away as you recover.
 Be careful when eating however, as you are at risk for biting soft tissues when they are numb.